 Scenic vineyards and wineries in South-West France

 The view of lush green vineyards is perfect for a calm and scenic elopement in France.
-South-West France which covers the whole Aquitaine region, including the upstream areas around the rivers Dordogne and Garonne have a total of 16,000 hectares of vineyards.
+South-West France, which covers the whole Aquitaine region, including the upstream areas around the rivers Dordogne and Garonne, has a total of 16,000 hectares of vineyards.

 Wine-loving couples who just want a laid back elopement somewhere in Europe find south-west France an interesting place for their big day.
 Here, they can have a ceremony in the middle of wide vineyards and stay in a chateau for the rest of their honeymoon.
 The choices are endless, from medieval chateaus sitting right next to scenic vineyards to country houses offering hilltop vineyard views.